pirog/kalabox-docker-poc/README.md

 $ git clone https://github.com/kalamuna/kalastack-docker.git
 $ cd kalastack-docker/macosx
 $ ./setup.sh
-$ boot2docker ssh #this will ssh you into the docker vm
+$ boot2docker ssh # this will ssh you into the docker vm where you should do the below:
 ```

 On the docker vm